byamashiro/Research_Projects/README.md

 # Resolved Errors

+### Plot the Type III Radio Bursts in all frequencies (8/08/2017)
+- Current correlations do not agree linearly between frequencies vs. intensities.
+- Plot every frequency bin between 20 to 1040 individually.

 ### GOES legacy data (7/22/2017)
 * **Resolution**: The GOES Proton script was broken up into two functioning scripts.
 Eventually the two scripts will be merged again, but since there is discrepancy between older GOES satellites, they were split.
 The older GOES satellites (8 and 10) do not have flux in specific energy bins, but rather energy ranges (i.e 80.0 - 165.0 MeV).
 This type of binning is discontinued in the GOES-13/15 satellites as each bin corresponds to one specific energy (i.e 165 MeV).
 Since the Wind satellite was functional in 1995 and beyond, the subplot functionality is kept with the Type III and solar wind data.
 Older neutron monitors were also online during the legacy period and older detectors can be selected.